Wyam2/docs/input/docs/usage/configuration.md

 // ...
 ```

-When Wyam starts, the configuration file is compiled by Roslyn (a C# compiler) and strting with Wyam 1.0 a cached copy of the resulting compilation is stored on disk at `config.wyam.dll` by default.
+When Wyam starts, the configuration file is compiled by Roslyn (a C# compiler) and starting with Wyam 1.0 a cached copy of the resulting compilation is stored on disk at `config.wyam.dll` by default.
 A hash of the config file is also stored at `config.wyam.hash`.
 These two files improve startup performance by allowing Wyam to skip the compilation phase if the config file has previously been processed and its contents haven't changed.

 # Preprocessor Directives